Level Access

 Specifically, meaningful link text aligns with the Web Content Accessibility Guidelines (WCAG) Success Criterion 2.4.4: Link Purpose.
 This criterion is aimed at helping users understand the objectives of links, so they can make informed decisions about what to click on.

-Additionally, adopting accessible link text contributes to improved search engine optimization (SEO) for your site, because it communicates the context of a link to search engines.
+Additionally, adopting accessible link text can contribute to improved search engine optimization (SEO) for your site, because it communicates the context of a link to search engines.
 Search engines can use relevant anchor text to index and rank your web page, increasing potential site traffic.

 Who benefits from accessible links?

-Clearly written link text also benefits people who use keyboard-only navigation and assistive technologies like screen readers.
-Some people with mobility disabilities have trouble gripping a mouse or using a touchpad, and access digital content with the keyboard alone.
-Because keyboard-only users typically rely on the “tab” key, rather than a mouse, to move through web content, descriptive anchor text is necessary for these users to quickly identify and select relevant links.
+For example, some people with mobility disabilities have trouble gripping a mouse or using a touchpad and accessing digital content with the keyboard alone.
+Additionally, as keyboard-only users typically rely on the “tab” key, rather than a mouse, to move through web content, descriptive anchor text is necessary for these users to quickly identify and select relevant links.

 Meanwhile, many people with visual disabilities navigate the web using screen readers, which convert on-screen text into speech.
 Properly written link text enables screen reader users to understand a link’s destination before they click on it, saving valuable time and preventing confusion.

-Of course, accessible links aren’t just helpful for people with disabilities: well-written link text ultimately enhances user experience for everyone.
+Of course, accessible links aren’t just helpful for people with disabilities; well-written link text ultimately enhances the user experience for everyone.
 In turn, it benefits website owners by boosting common web performance metrics like time-on-site and conversion rate.

-To be accessible, link text should explain the information that a user will receive by clicking on a given link.
-Imagine that there’s no surrounding text, and ask yourself if the meaning of the link text is still clear.
+To be accessible, hyperlink text should explain the information that a user will receive by clicking on a given link.
+Imagine that there’s no surrounding text and ask yourself if the meaning of the link text is still clear.
 Here are some more quick tips for writing effective and accessible link text:

 1. Clearly communicate the purpose of a link as well as its destination.
 Do not use vague link phrases such as “click here,” “here,” “more,” “read more,” or “info.”
 This overly general language has no stand-alone value and provides no concrete information about where users who click through a link will end up.

 3. Don’t include verbs in link text.
-For example, write, “Learn more about the Level Access Platform,” not “Learn more about the Level Access Platform.”
+For example, write, “Learn more about the Level Access Platform,” instead of hyperlinking the entire phrase, “Learn more about the Level Access Platform.”
 After all, the focus here isn’t on the action of reading—it’s on information about the Level Access Platform.

 4. Never use a URL as link text.
 A URL, consisting of its protocol, domain, and path, conveys little meaning to users.
 For example, instead of using “visit our website at https://www.levelaccess.com/,” as link text, use “visit our website” as the link text.